2018 World Rally Championship: Crew changes

 Andreas Mikkelsen and Anders Jæger returned to full-time competition with Hyundai World Rally Team.
 Mikkelsen and Jæger, who were left without a seat at the end of 2016 following Volkswagen Motorsport's withdrawal from the sport, contested selected rounds of the 2017 championship for Citroën and Hyundai before joining the team for 2018.
 Hyundai chose to split their third car between Hayden Paddon and Dani Sordo.
 The team entered four i20 Coupe WRCs in the Rally de Portugal to ensure that both Paddon and Sordo contest seven rounds of the championship each.
 Sordo also changed co-drivers, ending his four-year partnership with Marc Martí.
 He instead reunited with Carlos del Barrio, who previously drove with Sordo in 2013.

 Ott Tänak and Martin Järveoja left M-Sport to join Toyota, where they replaced Juho Hänninen and Kaj Lindström.
 Hänninen and Lindström remained with the team, with Hänninen taking on a test driver role and Lindström joining the team's management.
-Following the departure of Tänak and Järveoja, M-Sport promoted Teemu Suninen and Mikko Markkula from their World Rally Championship-2 team.
+Following the departure of Tänak and Järveoja, M-Sport promoted Teemu Suninen and Mikko Markkula from their WRC2 team.
 Suninen and Markkula are sharing the car with Bryan Bouffier, who contested the Rallye Monte Carlo and the Tour de Corse.
 Bouffier was hired for his specialist knowledge of the events.